-By Bruce Rubidge (Director, Centre of Excellence in Palaeosciences, University of the Witwatersrand) and Mike Day (Postdoctoral Fellow at Organisational Unit: Evolutionary Studies Institute, University of the Witwatersrand)
+By Bruce Rubidge (Former Director, Centre of Excellence in Palaeosciences, University of the Witwatersrand) and Mike Day (Postdoctoral Fellow at Organisational Unit: Evolutionary Studies Institute, University of the Witwatersrand)

 South Africa’s Karoo region has been in the headlines in recent years because of the prospect of a controversial fracking programme to exploit its potential shale gas resources.
 But, to palaeontologists, the Karoo Supergroup’s rocks hold the key to understanding the early evolutionary history of the major groups of land vertebrates – including tortoises, mammals and dinosaurs.